ahoyaharr/TrafficNetwork/readme.md

 util.export.export(header, data, 'edges')
 ```

-A map matching object can export the candidates with their scores, and the inferred path.
+A map matching object can export the candidates with their scores, and
+the inferred path.
+Note that if you are using `batch_process` to match
+and infer paths for a dataset with multiple trips, exports are already
+handled for you.
+Each trip will be exported as a separate file.

 ```python
 # convert the result into an exportable format